Rohithmanne13/TripVaultMernify/README.md

 1. Navigate to a trip's Details page
 2. Click "Add Idea"
-3. Fill in idea details:
+3. Fill in idea details
-   - Description
-   - Location
-   - Time
-   - Tags (comma-separated)
 4. Search and filter ideas
 5. Delete ideas as needed